Hoi An’s Museums

 Going further back in time than the History of Folklore, the Sa Huynh Culture Museum provides a glimpse into the lives of the Ancient Champa and Sa Huynh cultures.
 Most of the artefacts date from anywhere between 1000 B.C.E. to 300 A.C.E.
 This museum is charming and small enough to simply peruse and yet interesting enough to tickle your imagination.

 The museum hosts artefacts such as bowls, tools, weapons, and jewellery from ancient times.
-Considered to be the most unusual collection of Sa Huynh artefacts in Vietnam, it is well displayed and doesn’t burden you with unnecessary reading.
-It is much more specialised than Hoi An’s other museums, geared toward those who are specifically interested in this period of history.
+Considered to be the most unusual collection of Sa Huynh artefacts in Vietnam.
+A well displayed exhibition that doesn’t burden you with unnecessary reading.
+It is much more specialised than Hoi An’s other museums.
+Geared toward those specifically interested in this period of history.
 It’s therefore unlikely to hold the attention of children like the more family-friendly Museum of Folklore

 We recommend going to at least one of these museums during your stay.
 They are really tailored to specific audiences, below is a summary of who they best cater to.

 - The Hoi An Museum of History and Culture is the best option for those wanting an all-encompassing history of the town.

 - The Museum of Folklore is a crowd pleaser.
 Well laid out, easily navigated, with the added bonus of sitting back and watching a show.
 A good option for families and those wanting a little more entertainment from their visit.